Matix8981/MTA-GlobalVariables/README.md

 **[EN]**

-The resource allows you to download saved values ​​in each resource.
+The resource allows you to get saved values ​​in each resource.
 (Global)

 **[PL/Usage]**